 Gimkit – activity

 A newer favorite technology-based game is Gimkit.
-Basically, students answer multiple-choice questions either alone or in random teams.
+Students answer multiple-choice questions either alone or in random teams.
 What makes it more fun is they can spend the “money” they earn on ways to earn more points or fun gimmicks.
 It works well for vocabulary introduction or review.
 To provide more context for input, you can have sentences with a missing word, questions, and answers, or the beginning and end of sentences.
 It is a fun Friday reward to play for about 15-20 minutes.

 Check out this blog post about GimKit for a lot more information on the game.